Buying London theatre tickets

 And there are promotional offers and discounts, which can make your visit much more affordable.

-Most West End theatres have separate areas where you can sit - each area will have different pricing.
+Most West End theatres have separate areas with different pricing.

-Many West End theatres were built years ago and often have pillars, hand rails and other objects which can partially block your view.
+Many West End theatres were built years ago and often have pillars, hand rails and other objects which can partially block your view of the stage.